songkong/Blog/_posts/2016-08-13-ice-bear-jekyll-theme.md

 * Add your own `projects` in `_includes/projects.html`.
 * Change `domain name` in `CNAME`.
 * Add your own `disqus` code in `_includes/comments.html`.
-* The last two scripts in `_includes/head.html` offer Google Analytics and Baidu Fenxi.
+* The last two scripts in `assets/js/script.js` offer Google Analytics and Baidu Analytics.
 You can replace them with your own codes.